-4.3 Depth Synthesis
+4.3.
+Depth Synthesis

 Consistent depth values are needed for all pixels to enable temporal coherence (§6) and compositing of 3D CG elements (§7).
-We use the available depth map for the proxy guide (Fig. 5(lower left)) to develop a depth map corresponding to the synthesized guide.
+We use the available depth map for the proxy guide (Fig. 5(far left)) to develop a depth map corresponding to the synthesized guide.
 First, the pixels in the synthesized guide that have the same labels as the corresponding pixels in the proxy guide are assigned the proxy depth.
-For each pixel in the remaining regions, we assign the depth of the closest pixel having the same label both in the proxy and the synthesized guide.
-This results in an extended depth map (Fig. 5 lower middle).
+The remaining pixels are assigned the depth of the closest pixel having the same label both in the proxy and the synthesized guide.
+This results in an extended depth map (Fig. 5 far right).